Code-Institute-Submissions/sipostudent-Milestone-Project-1/readme.md

   - Asus UX 305 (simulated and real device)

 * Televisions
-  - 1080p Full HD Television (simulated and real device)
+  - 1080p Full HD Television (simulated and real device).

 - Website responsiveness was also tested by resizing the window with every addition of new code.